junxit/us-congress-code/title-16/chapter-1/sec-1.md

 ### Short Title of 1983 Amendment

 Pub.
 L. 98–141, § 1, Oct.
 31, 1983, 97 Stat.
 909, provided: “That this Act [amending sections 459b–8, 459g–7, and 460x–14 of this title and sections 872, 874, 875, 880, and 885 of former Title 40, Public Buildings, Property, and Works, repealing section 433e of this title, and amending provisions set out as a note under section 433c of this title] may be cited as the ‘Public Lands and National Parks Act of 1983’.”

+### Definition of “Secretary”

+Pub.
+L. 116–9, § 2, Mar.
+12, 2019, 133 Stat.
+584, provided that: “In this Act [see Short Title of 2018 Amendment note set out above], the term ‘Secretary’ means the Secretary of the Interior.”